NtSanya/ntsanya.github.io/_pages/about.md

 permalink: /about/
 image: '/images/querysysteminfo.png'
 ---
-Yo!

-This is my website, I love low level stuff.
+I love low level stuff.
 I hope you find this blog interesting and learn something new...

-The articles are usually written in russian and english.
+I write articles in russian and english.

 My main interests are: